-Since colonialism is about settler and colonial entitlement to accessing Indigenous land, knowledge, culture, etc, then mere inclusion of Indigenous writers and obtaining and “integrating” their ideas to enrich settler education can be a form of colonialism (for more on this accidental reproduction, see Anonymous, Indigenization is Indigenous).
+Since colonialism is about settler and colonial entitlement to accessing Indigenous land, knowledge, culture, etc, for settler and colonial goals, then mere inclusion of Indigenous writers and obtaining and “integrating” their ideas to enrich settler education can be a form of colonialism (for how this works in the class and collaborations, see Jones & Jenkins’ ‘Rethinking Collaboration‘).
 That’s probably not your goal!
 So what to do?

-First, I highly recommend reading Tuck and Yang’s “Decolonization is not a metaphor,” which talks about education explicitly, including what they call “settler moves to innocence,” where well-intentioned and small-step actions can actually work against shared goals of decolonization.
+First, I highly recommend reading Tuck and Yang’s “Decolonization is not a metaphor,” which talks about education and its efforts to decolonize, including what they call “settler moves to innocence,” where well-intentioned and small-step actions can actually work against shared goals of decolonization.
 Crucially, it is a text that shows how decolonization is not the same as inclusion or truth & reconciliation.
-Understanding how (some) Indingeous thinkers articulate what decolonization is and is not is important if your goal is not to appropriate or misuse Indigenous meanings.
+Understanding how (some) Indigenous thinkers articulate what decolonization is and is not is important if your goal is not to appropriate or misuse Indigenous meanings.

-For Tuck and Yang and for so many other Indigenous people, decolonization means only one thing: the repatriation of Indigenous Land and life.
+For Tuck and Yang and for so many other Indigenous people, decolonization means only one thing: the rematriation of Indigenous Land and life.
 How do you do that in a classroom?

 You can start by learning and teaching about the colonial roots and ongoing structures of colonialism in your discipline.
 Do you teach botany or biogeography?
 See Schiebinger & Swan’s Colonial Botany.
 Statistics?
 Try Walter & Andersen’s Indigenous Statistics.
 Environmental studies?
 Grove’s Green Imperialism.
 Environmental history?
 Griffin and Robin’s Ecology and Empire.
 Math?
 Verran’s Science and an African Logic (by the way, you can’t just sample from Verran’s book– she flips chapters between how she used to think and how her teaching and learning became more anti-colonial and you don’t want to replicate her pre-learning!).
 There are countless more.
 But please, please don’t message me for more–in truth & reconciliation, learning the truths of colonization is literally your job.
 Doing the work is crucial.
 Doing it with students is even better.